mohamedsaif/ContosoShopManager/WalkthroughGuide/02-ArchitectureOptions/README.md

 # Architecture Options

+There are 2 major decisions needed to successfully deliver Contoso Shop Manager platform, Shelves compliance classification algorithm/platform and the Azure backend architecture to support scalable and cost efficient services.

+This workshop will focus on [Custom Vision](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/) as it proved to provide sufficient accuracy for the required scope.
+This is not to under estimate other approaches to the problem, but to make it simpler and efficient.

+You can fund further information about [Advanced Computer Vision - Bonus Track](../Bonus/Advanced-ComputerVision/) where couple more Machine Learning approaches where discussed.
+Just make sure to bring your Python skills with [Jupyter Notebook](http://jupyter.org/) along the ride :)

-Azure architecture for Contoso Shop Manager platform is brining modular and flexible back end options.
-This project was designed to allow future addition of features to the AI-infused features, that is why it is built on top of a ***Serverless-based Cognitive Pipeline***
+As for the Azure architecture for Contoso Shop Manager platform, a ***Serverless-based Cognitive Pipeline*** is brining modular and flexible backend options to the table.
+The solution was designed to allow future addition of new AI-skills to the pipeline.

-## Cognitive Piepeline
+## Cognitive Pipeline

 AI democratization initiative is enabling developers to take advantage of pre-trained models to bring intelligent to their applications.

-[Microsoft Azure Cognitive Services]() are continously improved by adding new services or enhance the exsiting one.
+[Microsoft Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/) are continuously improved by adding new services or enhance the existing ones.

-That is why having a ***Cognitive Pipeline*** will allow adding new AI services to be part of the processing pipeline easily and without any significant changes to the client code.
+That is why having a ***Cognitive Pipeline*** will allow adding new AI services to be part of the processing pipeline easily and without any significant changes to the client code (or the server).

 ## Cognitive Services SDK vs APIs

 It was tough choice to select Cognitive Services SDKs vs. APIs.
 As the matter of fact, all Cognitive Services offer APIs but not all offers solid SDKs.

 The choice to go with SDK ,when possible, made sense as it produces cleaner code and in some cases enhanced performance (like in Speech SDKs).

 > ***NOTE:*** All Cognitive Services have API-first architecture.
 So if you didn't find an SDK that is optimized for the platform you target, you can always fall back to using the service APIs.